Why am I scared of conflict?

 ➜ The fear of losing people we love because we express our opinion can also take place in childhood or after an emotional shock.
 However, there’s also another reason that generates this anxiety…

-A lack of self-esteem
+I lack self-esteem

 If you’re afraid of conflict and losing those around you, it’s also because of a lack of self-confidence.
 You don’t feel legitimate and valid enough to express your own opinion.
 Self-esteem is important because it allows you to have a solid construction of yourself in a disagreement.
 You mustn’t stand up for the sake of standing up or try to be right when you’re wrong.